merfre/Hull_Microbiome_Cluster_Workflow/README.md

 ### Step 1: Activate environment

-First, always ensure when running workflows on Viper to either submit a batch job or have an interactive job activated by running (you will have to navigate back to this directory):
+First, always ensure when running workflows on Viper or Viking to either submit a batch job or have an interactive job activated by running (you will have to navigate back to this directory):

     interactive